dgroomes/java-foreign-function-and-memory-api-playground/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

 * [x] DONE Scaffold the subprojects shape (README, settings.gradle.kts, etc)
-* [ ] Migrate <https://github.com/dgroomes/jdk-playground/tree/main/jextract> to a subproject here
+* [x] DONE Migrate <https://github.com/dgroomes/jdk-playground/tree/main/jextract> to a subproject here
 * [ ] (I don't super want to do this because I've already explored this and get it, and don't have a ready-made program) Create a bare-bones memory layout example.
 Just x,y points or something, like they talk about often in the OpenJDK.
 * [x] DONE Extract jaggedsteppingwindow project (and I guess it's ok to bundle in StringOnlyDemo because it was a stepping stone and tightly related)
 * [ ] Create an intermediate project that passes a complex type from C to Java, like an array of strings or something.
+* [ ] Delete the main example.
+It's not effective at showing new concepts and the performance doesn't actually work.
+  I'm going to explore applications of FFM API in a different project: <https://github.com/dgroomes/java-columnar-query-engine>.
 * [ ] (stretch) upcalls from C to Java, but I don't have a personal interest in that right now.
+* [ ] Upgrade Gradle

 ## Finished Wish List Items